 Reverend Dr. Andrew McDonald serves as the Transitional Pastor/Head of Staff at the House of Hope.
-Dr. McDonald previously served as the Senior Pastor at Westminster Presbyterian Church in Lincoln, NE, as well as pastorates in Chicago, IL, Peoria, IL and Nashville, TN.
+Dr. McDonald previously served as the Senior Pastor at Westminster Presbyterian Church in Lincoln, Nebraska, as well as pastorates in Chicago, Illinois, Peoria, Illinois and Nashville, Tennessee.

 Aaron David Miller is a renowned organ improviser having won numerous international awards and given concerts across the country.
 Dr. Miller’s performances have been heard on Pipe Dreams and numerous television programs.
 His orchestra works have been performed by such ensembles as the Seattle Symphony, Chicago Symphony, Zurich Symphony, and numerous new music ensembles.
 His organ, choral and orchestra compositions are published by Augsburg Fortress, Paraclete Publishing, Morningstar Publications, and Oxford University Press.
 Dr. Miller was the featured artist at the National AGO convention held in Houston, TX of 2016.
 In addition to many performance prizes, Dr. Miller was recipient of the 2004 Hellenikon Idyllion Prize for Composition, Athens, Greece.